elysium1499/BEER_DataVisualization/src/laboratory2.md

 In the center, the chart links continents to countries, emphasizing the top emitters. **China** and the **United States** lead, primarily due to their heavy reliance on fossil fuels.
 Emerging economies like **India** also feature prominently, reflecting growing industrialization and energy needs.

 On the right, emissions are divided into two categories: fossil fuel and land use.
-Fossil fuel emissions dominate globally, while land-use emissions, though smaller, are significant in regions like **South America** and **Africa**, where deforestation and agricultural practices play a key role.
+Fossil fuel emissions dominate globally, while land-use emissions, though smaller, are significant in continents like **South America** and **Africa**, where deforestation and agricultural practices play a key role.

 </p>